Prachidesai2506/The_Outliers/README.md

 #### Coordinated Movement of Dual Bots (dual_bots.ipynb)

 This notebook implements the A* algorithm for navigating two bots from their respective sources to destinations.
 In case both bots encounter a potential collision, one bot will wait while the other proceeds, ensuring safe and efficient movement for both.

+#### GUI display of two bots (gui_dual.ipynb)

+This notebook implements the visualization of A* algorithm for navigating two bots using a grid matrix with tkinter